kowey/traces-through-time/README.md

     source $HOME/.virtualenvs/ttt/bin/activate

-## Scripts
+## Installed Scripts

-### Annotation campaign

-* convert annotations to something comparable with nimrodel (takes text with angle brackets, spits out json):

-     python annotations-to-json.py ANNOTATED-DIR HUMAN-JSON-DIR

-* see just the refs (takes json, spits out just entities)

-     python print-entities.py SOME-JSON-DIR SOME-TEXT-DIR

-* run nimrodel, save the json output
-* generate report/scoring:

-     python mk-report.py --before HUMAN-JSONDIR NIMRODEL-JSON-DIR REPORT-DIR
+The following scripts are installed in your virtual environment when you run the above.

-### Input to text
+### Input to text (converters)

-Note that in data distributions, you may see the names 'kleanthi' and 'calendar' floating around.
-Files with such names should have been renamed to 'state-papers' and 'fine-rolls' respectively
+There is a number of scripts in the converters directory that will be installed by the setup procedure above, for example:

 * state-papers-to-text.py
 * fine-rolls-to-text.py
 * petitions-to-text.py

+These all operate on the same principle: they read some input directory of files in various formats, and output a similarly structured directory with mostly plain text files that can be processed by nimrodel.

+Note that in data distributions, you may see the names 'kleanthi' and 'calendar' floating around.
+Files with such names should have been renamed to 'state-papers' and 'fine-rolls' respectively

-### Post-processing results
+### Post-processing results (evaluation)

 * mk-report.py (needs html package) - note that if you have two directories of results, you can pass one in with the '--before' flag to get a sort of informal regression report

-### Miscellaneous
+* print-entities.py - just dump out occurrences from json dir

+## One-off scripts

+Scripts in these directory were used for various one-off tasks that we don't think are that repeatable

+* annotations-to-json.py - convert manual annotation to json
 * fix-json.py
 * filter-names.py - narrow done a list of candidate names to those that look relatively likely to actually be names

-## Annotation
+## Annotation campaign notes

-* annotation-to-json.py - convert manual annotation to json
-* print-matches.py - just dump out occurrences from json dir

-## See also

-* the [Henry III Fine Rolls][finerolls] project - where some of this data comes from
-* [nimrodel][nimrodel] - our [DATR][datr]/ELF based entity extractor
+These notes are for a short-lived annotation campaign around 2014-11.
+We were marking up a small sample of texts for interesting spans

+* convert annotations to something comparable with nimrodel (takes text with angle brackets, spits out json):

+     python annotation/annotations-to-json.py ANNOTATED-DIR HUMAN-JSON-DIR

+* see just the refs (takes json, spits out just entities)

+     print-entities.py SOME-JSON-DIR SOME-TEXT-DIR

+* run nimrodel, save the json output
+* generate report/scoring:

+     mk-report.py --before HUMAN-JSONDIR NIMRODEL-JSON-DIR REPORT-DIR

 ## Tips